bcbio/bcbio-nextgen/docs/contents/configuration.rst

       help with slow runtimes in these regions, and also on for whole genome structural variant calling to avoid false positives from high depth repeats.
-    - ``altcontigs`` Skip calling entirely in alternative and unplaced contigs.
-This limits analysis to standard chromosomes -- chr1-22,X,Y,MT for human -- to avoid slowdowns on the additional contigs.
+    - ``altcontigs`` Skip calling in unplaced contigs (Un), limit analysis to standard chromosomes -- chr1-22,X,Y,MT for human -- to avoid slowdowns on the additional contigs.
+By default bcbio calls variants in unplaced but not in alternative contigs (alleles).
+Alt contig calling is currently not supported.
 .. _variant-config:

 Variant calling